benetech/martus.martus-build/BuildFiles/Documents/README.txt

   multiple lines

-H. Changes from version 2.8.1 to version 2.9
+I. Changes from version 2.8.1 to version 2.9

 - As of 2.6 Server release (March 2006), sped up several major client/server operations.
 Specifically, the following